Volunteering with AIM- Degree Seeking

 2. You will pick up your Occupational Clearance packet during your Onboarding Session.

-3. Bring the Occupational Health Clearance Packet and a copy of your immunization records to Volunteer Services (Room G153) during the clearance period to obtain your clearance.
+3. Bring the Occupational Health Clearance Packet and a copy of your immunization records to the temporary location of Volunteer Services (the Arts in Medicine Offices- rm 1032, 1515 SW Archer Rd Gainesville FL 32608) during the clearance period to obtain your clearance.
 Occupational Health will keep the copy of your immunization records.
 You will need to bring another copy to your placement appointment.

 If you’ve been accepted, Volunteer Services will reach out to you to schedule a Placement Appointment with them.
 This is merely the scheduled time during which you turn in all of your paperwork including your training diplomas, Occupational Health Clearance Packet, etc. Again, refer here (Volunteer Services Requirements) for what you will need to bring.